yasiryagi/helpdesk/roles/council-members/README.md

 Are the Leads doing their jobs, in terms of:
 - Managing workers
   - slashing and/or firing non-performing workers
-  - keeping the "right" workers, when a general downsizing is needed
+  - keeping the "right" workers, when a cut to the number of workers is required
   - creating and completing new openings quickly and professionally
   - hiring/firing too many/few workers
 - Professionally Conduct
   - reacting swiftly to requests/complaints/questions made
   - failing to report their actions as/if required
-  - responding to the Councils directives
+  - responding to the Council's directives
 - Economics
-  - ensuring the workers stakes and unstaking terms are reasonable
+  - ensuring the workers' stakes and unstaking terms are reasonable
   - creating the proposals to replenish their mints in time

 #### Council Actions
-In some cases, the Council may wish to take an action towards the Lead of a Working Group.
+In some cases, the Council may wish to take some action in relation to the Lead of a Working Group.

-If a Working Group is not performing, the first course of action, may simply be to give an informal warning to the Lead in question.
+If a Working Group is not performing adequately, the first course of action may simply be to give an informal warning to the Lead in question.

 The main way of dealing with Leads is through the [proposal system](#proposals).
 Unfortunately, there are currently limited ways of dealing with the Curator Lead.
 For the Storage Lead, there are more options, but only one that is not punishing:
 **Content Curator Lead**